Dave86dev/storesaurusDB/README.md

 ##### File

-- `POST /file/analysis` - Analyse and get a diagnosis in return.
 - `POST /file/delete`- Deletes a file from the database.
 - `POST /file/retrieval` - Retrieve files uploaded by a certain user.
 - `POST /file/upload` - Upload a .csv file to the database for further analysis.